 We've almost said everything we can about the fully diminished 7th chord.
 ALMOST!
 In this episode we will explore this versatile chord and its many possibilities.
 We will hear it's use as a secondary leading tone chord (viiº7 of), as a modulatory technique, as a chain of viiº7 chords and as a counterpuntal element.
 Enjoy our chatter on this extraordinary chord!

 Orchestration is the art of choosing the right instruments, and the proper balance thereof, for a composition.
 Different considerations go into conveying different moods and emotions to better tell the story.
 The string section is often the most utilized.
-So well will focus on it's instruments: the contra bass, the cello, the viola and the violin!
+So let's talk about the instruments: the contra bass, the cello, the viola and the violin!

 We've familiarized ourselves with the building blocks of a form, such as motives, phrases and periods.
 We have delved into small forms, such as binary and ternary.
 Now it's time to think a little bigger.
 It's time to talk about the sonata form and it's basic elements: the exposition, the development and the racapitulation.